TobseTobse/DD-WRT_NordVPN/README.md

 Pick one of the server configs you would like to connect to per default to after the router has booted.
 You find these files in the serverconfigs directory.

 Read the configuration values from the openvpn.conf file in the server directory you have chosen.
 Try to match the fields in the **OpenVPN Client** section of the DD-WRT administration interface as good as possible with the values from the configuration file.
-In my case the values look about like this:
+In my case the values look similar to this (values might slightly change with newer DD-WRT releases but this is about the core you need):

 - Start OpenVPN Client: Enable
 - Server IP/Name: _get the ip address from the "remote" line in openvpn.conf_